Linkkijkl/linkki-web/readme.md

 ### I want to contribute but don't know what to do, how should I start?

 Take a look at open issues.
 From there you should find something to do.

-### How does the web server get updated with changes in here?

-Through Github Actions, always when main branch gets updated.